Beyond a Boundary: Reputation and legacy

-James initially had difficulty finding a publisher, according to his widow Selma James, but on its publication by Hutchinson Beyond a Boundary was well received, and John Arlott wrote in Wisden:"1963 has been marked by the publication of a cricket book so outstanding as to compel any reviewer to check his adjectives several times before he describes it and, since he is likely to be dealing in superlatives, to measure them carefully to avoid over-praise – which this book does not need … in the opinion of the reviewer, it is the finest book written about the game of cricket."
+James initially had difficulty finding a publisher for the book, according to his widow Selma James, but on its publication by Hutchinson Beyond a Boundary was well received, and John Arlott wrote in Wisden:"1963 has been marked by the publication of a cricket book so outstanding as to compel any reviewer to check his adjectives several times before he describes it and, since he is likely to be dealing in superlatives, to measure them carefully to avoid over-praise – which this book does not need … in the opinion of the reviewer, it is the finest book written about the game of cricket."

 The book is widely recognised as one of the best and most important books on cricket.
 V. S. Naipaul wrote that it was "one of the finest and most finished books to come out of the West Indies."
 In 2005, The Observer ranked the book as the third best book on sport ever written, and Nicholas Lezard reviewing an earlier re-issue for The Guardian wrote: "To say 'the best cricket book ever written' is pifflingly inadequate praise."
 Another appraisal of the book (by historian Dave Renton, who calls it "by common consent, the greatest book about cricket ever written") observes: "The genius of Beyond a Boundary lies in its strong literary quality: almost unique among those who write about sport James had a theory of cricket, one that took in history and politics as well as memoir."

-In 1976 Mike Dibb made a film about C. L. R. James entitled Beyond a Boundary for the BBC television series Omnibus.
+In 1976, Mike Dibb made a film about C. L. R. James entitled Beyond a Boundary for the BBC television series Omnibus.

-In August 1996, BBC Radio 4 broadcast a five-part abridgement (by Margaret Busby) of Beyond a Boundary, read by Trevor McDonald, and produced by Pam Fraser Solomon.
+In August 1996, BBC Radio 4 broadcast a five-part abridgement by Margaret Busby of Beyond a Boundary, read by Trevor McDonald, and produced by Pam Fraser Solomon.

-A conference at the University of Glasgow to mark the 50th anniversary of its first publication took place in May 2013.
+A conference at the University of Glasgow to mark the 50th anniversary of the book's first publication took place in May 2013.
 Some of the proceedings of this conference, including contributions from Selma James and Mike Brearley together with other contributions such as those from Hilary Beckles, have been edited for publication in the first edited collection solely to be devoted to the study of James's work, Marxism, Colonialism and Cricket: C.L.R.
 James's Beyond a Boundary, published in 2018 by Duke University Press.
 This volume includes a previously unpublished first draft of Beyond a Boundary's conclusion.